kgish/skillzz/README.md

 An example of such a query might be: I am looking for a senior Ruby developer with knowledge of Linux who charges between 60-70 euros per hour and will be available starting next month for three months.

+You can select a number of pre-defined labels (tags) to narrow down the search or introduce your own user-defined tags to be more specific.

 A query will generate a number of hits which are then ordered according to a ranking scheme weighted according to criteria and preferences of the customer.